 Get a quote

-We also liked that if you're stranded due to an accident, the AA's policies include £500 'onward travel' cover to get you to where you need to be, or the same amount towards overnight accommodation if you'll need to stay overnight.
+Also, if you’re stranded due to an accident, the AA's policies include £500 'onward travel' cover to get you to where you need to be, or the same amount towards overnight accommodation if you'll need to stay overnight.

 No-claims discount for other drivers

-With many policies only the main driver (the person who uses the car the most) can earn a no-claims discount (NCD).
+With many policies, only the main driver (the person who uses the car the most) can earn a no-claims discount (NCD).
 This can leave you at a disadvantage if you share a car as a named driver, but don't have your own separate policy.

 How did customers rate the AA's car insurance?